microsoft/MixedRealityToolkit-Unity/Documentation/README_ManipulationHandler.md

 Add the [`ManipulationHandler.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/Input/Handlers/ManipulationHandler.cs) component to a GameObject.

-Make sure to also add a collidable to the object, matching its grabbable bounds.
+Make sure to also add a collider to the object, matching its grabbable bounds.
 To make the object respond to near articulated hand input, add the [`NearInteractionGrabbable.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Services/InputSystem/NearInteractionGrabbable.cs) script as well.

 If you wish to set minimum or maximum values for the object's scale, you can add a [`TransformScaleHandler`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/Input/Handlers/TransformScaleHandler.cs) script.